WW2 CIVIL DEFENCE UNIFORMS, INSIGNIA & EQUIPMENT

 Supplementary Fire Parties / Street Fire Parties - SFP Armbands / Armlets

-Both Supplementary and Street Fire Parties were reorganised into the Fire Guards.
+Both Supplementary and Street Fire Parties were reorganised within the Fire Guard Organisation.
 Existing SFP armbands were updated with a FIRE GUARD patch sewn over the SPF letters.
+The patches are quite hard to come by these days.

 WW2 SFP (Supplementary Fire Parties / Street Fire Parties) Armband.